isaquetp/isaquetp/README.md

 Here are some ideas to get you started:

 -->
-- 🌱 I’m currently learning python, go
+- 🌱 I’m currently learning python
 - 😳 Ask me about anything, if i can, i'll help ya
 - 🫦 How to reach me: just do my exercises and get the practice!
 - 🫣 Pronouns: he/him